 COSA Pagurus – High School – Advanced Level

 Building on knowledge learned in Chondrus, Pagurus students will deepen their knowledge of local coastal ecology and habitats through student-led field investigation.
 Staff will facilitate student inquiry and research in topics of their own choosing.
 Ample access to field sites for data collection will be provided, as well as guidance in developing sound research questions, methodologies, analyzing data, and presenting results.
-The High School Program runs Monday through Friday from August 11 through August 22.
-Maximum group size is 10.
+The High School Program runs Monday through Friday from August 3-14.
+It is possible that Pagurus students will return to field sites previously visited (which is what scientists do!)
+Pagurus students will play a role in explaining fieldwork protocols to Chondrus students, but they will also have some separate opportunities presented at a level that assumes their prior knowledge and advanced interest in marine science.

 For those without transportation to Nahant, a daily shuttle van to the MSC is available from 3 MBTA stations – Ruggles, Wonderland, or Lynn/Central Square – for an additional cost.
 The shuttle will depart from Boston at 7:30 a.m. and return to Boston at 4:00 p.m., making stops at Lynn and Wonderland on the way to and from Nahant.
 Space on the shuttle is limited.